 The Manufacturer shall have no liability for any personal injury, property damage or any special, incidental, contingent or consequential damage of any kind resulting from gas leakage, smoke, fire or explosion.
-Since some states do not allow limitations of the duration of an implied warranty or do not allow the exclusion or limitation of incidental or consequential damages, the above limitations or exclusions may not apply to you.
-While this warranty gives you specific legal rights, you may also have other rights which vary from state to state.
+Since some provinces do not allow limitations of the duration of an implied warranty or do not allow the exclusion or limitation of incidental or consequential damages, the above limitations or exclusions may not apply to you.
+While this warranty gives you specific legal rights, you may also have other rights which vary from province to province.

 The above warranty may not be altered except in writing signed by both parties hereto.
 Your Kidde Alarm is not a substitute for property, fire, disability, life or other insurance of any kind.
 Appropriate insurance coverage is your responsibility.
-Consult your insurance agent.
+Notify your local fire department and insurance company of your alarm installation.
 Opening the unit will void the warranty.